 Stainless vs. High-Carbon Steel

-There are two broad categories for steel: stainless and carbon.
+There are two broad categories of steel: stainless and carbon.
 Stainless steel resists rust very well but it can dull easily.
 High-Carbon steel keeps an edge really well but it rusts easily.
 Another comparison would be that stainless would have a tendency for sharp edges to curl, bend or warp under pressure, while high-carbon steel would chip or splinter.
 Most mass-produced steels are somewhere in between.

 However, if you read the marketing on knives, it’ll talk about how the steel used to make a certain knife is very “special” compared to others on the market.
 Don’t be fooled.
 Almost all steel used for knives come from a handful of steel suppliers.
-This rule applies to US as well as foreign knives.
+This rule applies to the US as well as foreign knives.
 Most knife-makers temper the steel to add additional qualities but it won’t drastically change the steel’s properties.

 (See our review of Balisong knives).

 What is AUS-8A steel

 AUS-8a is almost the same thing as AUS-8.
 It is often called 8a steel as well.
 It is a stainless steel with a relatively low carbon content.
 You’ll appreciate how well it resists rust and how easily is sharpens.
 What differs AUS-8a from AUS-8 is that it has been heat-treated.
 They are the same steel with the same makeup of metals, however.
 Both AUS8 and AUS8a are very similar to the 440 line of steels.
 The 440 line is made by an American company whereas the AUS line is made by a Japanese company.
 Some AUS steel is made in China.